Home/Empowering Artisans, Young Girls and Individual Customers

 Education has the Power to Permanently Breakdown the Barriers of Poverty.

 We are proud to support the work of SMVA TRUST, a non-profit, 501(c)(3), that is creating a better world through programs that reduce poverty, provide food, housing, clothing, medical treatment, education, humanitarian assistance, clean water and environmental stewardship.

-Specifically, we donate 15% of all profits to provide Free Education to young girls living in rural areas who have previously been subjected to child labor.
+Specifically, we donate 10% of all sales to provide Free Education to young girls living in rural areas who have previously been subjected to child labor.
 The trust pays for their entire school including supplies, books and uniforms from youth all the way through college!

 "When Women Thrive, All of Society Benefits"- Kofi Annan

 It's a sad fact that the fashion industry is cited as the second largest cause of pollution worldwide.* We are committed to ensuring that all of our actions are dedicated to being part of a solution that is helping drive change within the industry.
 For jewelry, this includes supporting and buying from organizations that are working to improve mining practices and regulations in addition to buying/using recycled metals as much as possible.